KatharineME/Nami.jl/README.md

 Wait a minute for the database to build.

-Search the suggested variant or gene, and any region.
+Search the suggested variant or gene, and any region larger than 1 million bases to get hits.

 ---